ehmicky/cross-platform-node-guide/README.md

 # Feedback

-This document is based on my personal experience running cross-OS Node.js.
+This document is based on my personal experience running cross-platform Node.js.
 Please submit an issue or PR if you find any errors or want to add more information.